projectdiscovery/tldfinder/README.md

    -timeout int   seconds to wait before timing out (default 30) -max-time int  minutes to wait for enumeration results (default 10)
 ```

+// Using data from data.iana.org/TLD/tlds-alpha-by-domain.txt as the source for TLDs

+## References

+- **[List of Top-Level Domains (IANA)](https://data.iana.org/TLD/tlds-alpha-by-domain.txt)**: A list of all valid top-level domains is maintained by the IANA and is updated from time to time.